 Planning: To plan a cold storage shipment, both the shipper and the receiver must work seamlessly to ensure the correct equipment is used to transport the goods to its correct destination.
 Some of the biggest problems and obstacles exist while shipping internationally, where products require being moved from one shipping container to another.
 Carriers are required to ensure their shipments comply with all safety standards and regulations to reduce waste, and bacteria growth, and ensure timely delivery.

-The biggest difference between the cold supply chain and normal supply chain is documentation.
+Firstly, the biggest difference between the cold supply chain and normal supply chain is documentation.
 The Food Safety Modernization Act as established by the FDA provides shippers and carriers with controls required for the safe movement of cold-storage food.

 DOT and FDA requirements also ensure that carriers maintain temperature control logs to document the temperature of their cargo containers – in most cases every hour.
 If a carrier is pulled over by a police officer and they do not have an accurate temperature log, they may be fined and their commercial shipping license may be suspended.